Best vitamin B12 supplement UK, tested and recommended by experts

-Vitamin B12 is an essential nutrient for a variety of functions, such as red blood cell formation, nerve function, DNA synthesis and energy production.
+Vitamin B12 is an essential nutrient involved in a range of important processes, including red blood cell production, nerve function, DNA synthesis and energy release.

-The majority of people should get enough vitamin B12 in their diets from sources like meat, eggs and dairy products but there are people who need to supplement their B12 intake to avoid deficiency.
-This includes those following a strict plant-based diet and those with certain medical conditions.
+Most people can get enough vitamin B12 from their diet through foods such as meat, eggs and dairy.
+However, some people may need to supplement their intake to prevent deficiency, including those following a strict plant-based diet and people with certain medical conditions.

-Read on for our recommendation of the best vitamin B12 supplements, plus everything you need to look for when choosing a supplement.
+Read on for our pick of the best vitamin B12 supplements, along with guidance on what to look for when choosing one.

 Jump to: